 It's not enough to provide your staff with remote access to your network.
 You need a secure server environment to protect your data from internal and external threats.
-VanDyke Software's VShell® SSH2 server provides a secure alternative to Telnet and FTP on Linux platforms including Red Hat and Ubuntu.
+VanDyke Software's VShell® SSH2 server provides a secure alternative to Telnet and FTP on Linux platforms.

 The VShell server for Linux allows you to provide the security and data integrity of Secure Shell (SSH2) encryption and authentication to your entire organization.

 The VShell server encrypts all data (including passwords) to guard against eavesdropping, connection hijacking, and other attacks.
 VShell server provides secure file transfer, shell, remote execution, and secure tunneling (port forwarding) capabilities.

 VanDyke Software's VShell server has advanced features that allow you more control over your access to Secure Shell functionality than open source software.
 With VShell server you can:

 The VShell server also gives you more choices for authentication across your enterprise.
 VShell for Linux:

 VShell SSH2 server simplifies the use of public-key authentication.